-Posted by MIT Sloan Executive Education - 10 months and 29 days ago
+Posted by MIT Sloan Executive Education - 1 year and 1 month and 28 days ago

 “Intellectual work is different," says Don Kieffer, Senior Lecturer in Operations Management at MIT and Managing Partner of ShiftGear Work Design.
 "But contrary to the argument that process improvement ‘only works in the factory,’ my experience is that, when properly applied, the concepts and principles underpinning Toyota and Lean methods produce more powerful results and far more quickly in the office.”